wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Higher strand count wire (sometimes sold as "Flex" or "welding wire") has a smaller bend radius, which makes it easier to route, and a higher fatigue limit.
 There is no strand count requirement, but 84/25 (84 strand "flex" hookup wire) and 259/30 (259 strand "welding wire") will both be *much* easier to work with than 19/0.0372 (19 strand hookup wire).

 The insulation of the +12V wire must be red, and the ground must be black.
-There is no explicit insulation temperature rating requirement, but any blackened or damaged insulation means the wire needs to be replaced: off hand, 90C is fine and 105C is plenty.
-There is no insulation voltage rating requirement, but lower is better in FRC: 120V is plenty, and exceeding 600V adds insulation thickness that increases bend radii with no performance benefit.
+There is no explicit insulation temperature rating requirement, but any blackened or damaged insulation means the wire needs to be replaced: off hand, 105C is plenty and lower will work for almost all robots.
+There is no insulation voltage rating requirement.

 SB Connector
 ~~~~~~~~~~~~~